The Tegallalang rice terraces in Ubud, Bali

 The video below is a YouTube video of the Tegalalang rice terraces;

 Tegallalang rice terrace review

 While a few people in Ubud have changed their method for bringing home the bacon in the travel industry, some of them are still rice makers.
-These make, the rice terraces is kept in Ubud Bali.
-Likewise, you will see many ubud terraces in Ubud Bali and a standout amongst the most excellent in the town of Tegalalang in Ubud.
+These make, the rice terraces are kept in Ubud Bali.
+Likewise, you will see many Ubud terraces in Ubud Bali and a standout amongst the most excellent in the town of Tegalalang in Ubud.